si-co/rwdm/ARTIFACT-EVALUATION.md

 our analysis; see [Limitations](##limitations) for more details.

+The analysis of court cases contains comments and excerpts from the legal decisions in English, Italian, and French, since the cases under analysis are originally in French and Italian.
+We do not provide translations of the analysis, preferring to use the original documents employed during our research.

-Given the extreme simplicity of our artifacts we do not use one of the VM provided for the evaluation, but we are happy to do so if required by the reviewers.
+Given the simplicity of our artifacts, we do not use one of the provided VMs for the evaluation.
+However, we are happy to do so if required by the reviewers.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 There are no security or privacy issues.
 However, the dataset